 Bansko, Bulgaria

-Without a doubt the cheapest way to go on a ski holiday, Bansko is Bulgaria’s most modern resort ski resort having reinvested £20 million into the resort so its ski lifts are fast and comfortable and their snow making facilities are efficient.
-Bansko has a variety of slopes but is ideal for families, beginners and intermediates as advanced skiers will find the total slopes of 75km very limited.
+Without a doubt one of the cheapest ways to go on a ski holiday, Bansko is Bulgaria’s most modern resort ski resort having reinvested £20 million into the resort so its ski lifts are fast and comfortable and their snow making facilities are efficient.
+Bansko has a variety of slopes but is ideal for families, beginners and intermediates as advanced skiers may find the total slopes of 75km very limited.
 The town itself is very lively with a great après scene and combined with cheap food, drinks and lift passes makes for a popular destination for those looking to go skiing without breaking the bank.

 Kranjska Gora, Slovenia